-Simon & Garfunkel are one of the most iconic duos in music history, and this song from their vast catalog of hits is the one most often found in modern wedding ceremonies.
+Simon & Garfunkel is one of the most iconic duos in music history, and this song from their vast catalog of hits is the one most often found in modern wedding ceremonies.
 There is a promise in the lyrics that newlyweds can share, one that says they will take care of one another for many years to come.

 Many people are a fan of the rich baritone of B.J.
 Thomas on this 1970 tune, and the song was also covered in later years by Elvis Presley.
 It is a song that grooms should reserve as a special dedication to their beautiful bride, and it can also be played as a backing track while the wedding cake is being cut.